 TIP: if the account you are deactivating had a relationship which was a source folder being copied to others, this is essential to remove destination items and desync so as not to create “Orphan Items”, or those which will never be updated again.

-Again, if there are templates attached to a distribution list, JUST BY removing the user from the Distribution list(s) to which you attached the RGM Template in Enterprise Edition, this will remove the relationships and items copied.
+If there are templates attached to a distribution list, JUST BY removing the user from the Distribution list(s) to which you attached the RGM Template from Enterprise Edition will remove the relationships next time Relman Runs.

 Then, after the Add2Exchange Full Sync/desync for that folder type, in the user’s folder will be only the source items which you may wish to move to another user or public folder so they can again become part of an active sync relationship and be synced again.
-Then you can delete or archive or hide the account.
+Then you can proceed to your normal off boarding process with delete or archive or hide the account from the GAL.

 If your installation is Add2Exchange Enterprise you may have both single relationships made to or from the account you are disabling or you may have a Relationship Group Manager Template relationship made.
 Templates are made by including and removed by excluding from a distribution list, so removing the users from the Distribution list will automatically remove the relationship.
 Since the Template relationship specifies what you would like to do if the user is removed from the distribution list, editing the Template and reviewing the second to the last tab – what to do when removed – would be good.
 Normally it is remove destination copies.
 See the help on that page for more informational advice.